Fully-Automated Paper Box Assembly Machine

 This project was presented to SDC to replace existing vision-guided box spotting mechanism which utilized obsolete electronics and mechanical hardware.
 In addition, the existing machines required a complete control hardware upgrade.
 The objective was to upgrade existing machinery with state-of-the-art controls and mechanical hardware to increase reliability, repeatability, adjustability and serviceability.

-SDC chose to remove existing control controls from the machinery.
+SDC chose to remove existing controls from the machinery.
 The original drive motors were left on the machines.
-Since the machines were basically three separate machines links by limit switch signals, a similar approach was taken but the synchronizing signals would be contained in a programmable logic controller (plc).
-The plc would operate any mechanism or motors on the machines.
+Since the machines were basically three separate machines linked by limit switch signals, a similar approach was taken.
+The synchronizing signals would be contained in a programmable logic controller (plc).
+The PLC would operate any mechanism or motors on the machines.
 It would also synchronize the machines so that they would run as a system.
-A human machine interface (hmi) would be connected to the plc and allow access to process and machine parameters.
-The hmi also allows for manual debug of devices and systems.
+A human machine interface (HMI) would be connected to the PLC and allow access to process and machine parameters.
+The HMI also allows for manual debug of devices and systems.
 Trouble-shooting the system was also made easier by displaying fault messages if they would occur.

 The result of the upgrades increased uptime significantly.
 Serviceability of the machines was attained allowing the machine to be run more consistently with less downtime.
-Since the machines ran more consistently then the previous machines, lees machines were required to run the same amount od production.
-This also resulted in labor savings since fewer operators were required to run the machines.
+Since the machines ran more consistently then the previous machines, lees machines were required to run the same amount of production.
+This also resulted in labor savings since fewer operators were required to run the machines